vuestorefront/storefront-deployment/README.md

 - `image_provider_fetch_url`: URL for fetching images from the selected image provider.
 Optional field.
 - `coveo_organization_id`: Coveo organization ID required for coveo integration.
 Optional field.
 - `coveo_access_token`: Coveo organization access token required for coveo integration.
 Optional field.
+- `coveo_tracking_id`: Coveo tracking id required for coveo integration.
+Optional field.
 - `version`: Version that will be used for docker image tag.
 Example: 2.3.0, 3.1.0-rc.1.
 If not passed, github.sha will be used
 - `default_html_cache_control`: Default cache control header value for SSR pages.
 If not passed, `public, max-age=0, s-maxage=15, must-revalidate` will be used.

 ### build-middleware

 ```yaml